tallerico/Treehouse-FSJS-Project-7/README.md

 ***To set up your config file

-Create config.js file in js folder
+Create a config folder and then place config.js file in config folder

 In config file create an object